byronwall/react-ts-viewer/docs/prd/01-treemap/notes.md

 Todo:

 - Color scheme is not great
-- Need to default to binary + 2 px border
 - All nodes should identify their type
 - All nodes + containers should have more info in the label with a truncate - add the node type for JSX, variable name etc.
 - Single left click should expand/collapse; cmd+click should open the file with a visual change in the node border
 - Need to show if and other control flows as parents or differently
 - Node sizes are not well determined - figure out how to keep things more consistent
-- Add a button to export the raw data structure - drop into LLM to get better suggestions
-- Run prettier on the code snippets + syntax highlight
-- Make the container text slightly smaller and reduce padding as much as possible
 - Tree map should probably render on the side of code - open existing editor when clicking.

 Tree creation